Djambawa Marawili: Recognition

 Marawili has won numerous awards with his significant paintings.
 These include the National Aboriginal and Torres Strait Islander Art Award (NATSIAA) first in 1996, and then again in 2019 with Journey to America, a stringybark piece.
+Marawili is often cited by scholars as a central figure in the post-land rights generation of Aboriginal artists who successfully merged traditional law with new platforms for political engagement.
 Other roles and recognition of his work as an artist and a community leader include: